 The PHI MONTREAL Residency is only open to those with Canadian Resident status at this time.

-Applicants may voluntarily add their date of birth into the Voluntary Self-Declaration section of the application.
+Applicants may voluntarily add their date of births into the Voluntary Self-Declaration section of the application.
 This is not required, but helps us assess the diverse age range of the artists applying for residency.

 First, selected artists will be contacted and publicly announced by PHI in June 2021, followed by an onboarding period.
 During this onboarding, PHI will go over the logistical parts of the residency with each artist, including signing Letter of Agreements and providing a tour of PHI Foundation, where the artworks will be exhibited.
 The residency itself, the production of the artworks, will start in July through August 2021.